Bicycle leasing, that’s fiscally advantageous

 3. Bicycle allowance

 Your employer can pay a bicycle allowance for journeys you make with your company bicycle for commuting.
 And the good news?
-This compensation is exempt from taxes and NSSO contributions up to a maximum of 0.24 euros/kilometre (rate valid for the year 2019).
+This compensation is exempt from taxes and NSSO contributions up to a maximum of 0.27 euros/kilometre (rate valid since January 2023).

 From 1 July 2020, the situation will also change for employees covered by PC-200 (Joint Committee).
 You can read the details of this change in the article ‘All you need to know about the bicycle allowance’.

 4. Tax-deductible costs